-A BA (Hons) in Psychology and Counseling is a four-year full-time undergraduate course spread over eight semesters.
+BA/BSc (Hons) Psychology and Counseling is a four-year full-time undergraduate course spread over eight semesters.
 Psychology is the study of human mood, psyche and mental behavior and aims at understanding human conduct and thinking through its social interaction, language, communication, motivation, emotions, and decision making.
-The basic minimum eligibility for pursuing BA (Hons) Psychology and Counseling is class XII from a recognized board.
-For minimum aggregate score/ percentage, please speak with your admissions counsellor or visit our website www.shooliniuniversity.com

 Demand and Supply